 As mammals, whales are warm-blooded, air-breathing creatures that give birth to live young and even have body hair.
 Despite a generally fish-like appearance, whales do not resemble fish in the slightest at the biological level.
 Whales have a four-chambered heart and spinal column as well as dorsally mounted blowholes that function as nostrils helping the creature breathe while partially underwater.
 The whale ear is especially acute, being capable of directional hearing of faint whale songs from far off distances underwater.

+Many whale species, including the humpback whale, communicate through the use of melodic whale songs that can sometimes be heard for miles in distance from the individual.
 Whale songs serve can serve to communicate a wide variety of information to whales in the surrounding area, including self-identification.
 Whales also have a mechanism for vocalizing a loud “click” that is used for echolocation.
 The highly developed ear of the whale is ideal for interpreting the echoes of these clicks, which can often be the loudest sounds in the ocean and even interfere with sonar devices of ships.